-Among the Board members, given that Mr. Michel Clair, Ms. Michèle Cyna and Ms. Muriel Mayette-Holtz meet all criteria listed in the code, they are deemed to be independent.
+Among the Board members, given that Mr. Michel Clair, Ms. Michèle Cyna and Ms. Muriel Mayette-Holtz meet all criteria listed in the code, they are deemed to be independent, i.e. 43%.

 Ms. Marie-Aude Hémar, Immod's permanent representative, is the wife of Mr. Eric Hémar.
 There are no other family links between the other members listed above.